hasanmoudud/geocompr/main.md

 #> [1,] 2018
 ```

+### Which CRS to use?

-The question of *which CRS* is tricky, and there is often no 'right' answer:
+The question of *which CRS* is tricky, and there is rarely a 'right' answer:
 "There exist no all-purpose projections, all involve distortion when far from the center of the specified frame" [@bivand_applied_2013].
 For geographic CRSs the answer is often [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84), not only for web mapping (covered in the previous paragraph) but also because GPS datasets and thousands of raster and vector datasets are provided in this CRS by default.
 WGS84 is the most common CRS in the world, so it is worth knowing its EPSG code: 4326.